hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/scale_elements.rst

    :align: right

-The node is useful when combined with the :doc:`/modeling/geometry_nodes/mesh/operations/extrude_mesh`, especially in *Individual* mode, where face islands don't need to be scaled together.
+The node is useful when combined with the :doc:`/modeling/geometry_nodes/mesh/operations/extrude_mesh`, especially in *Individual* mode where connected faces aren't extruded together.